georgbuechner/chatroom/README.md

 # chatroom
 A simple webserver in which you can log into and start chatting.
-This repository mainly aims to use and experiment with various DevOps like automated Tests, github-actions and continus integraion and further more.
+This repository mainly aims to use and experiment with various DevOps like automated Tests, github-actions and continuos integraion/ delivery and further more.

 ## What we're using here...